odayibas/CS443/README.md

 | Midterm   | Essay/written | 30%     |
 | Project   | Implementation| 30%     |
 | Final     | Essay/written | 35%     |

-## Minimum Requirements to Qualify for the Final Exam

-Please refer to the web page of the course.

 ## Project